AI & Technology

 What happens to my data if the AI keyboard company shuts down?

-Reputable companies have data deletion policies in their terms of service.
-According to the General Data Protection Regulation (GDPR), companies must delete user data within 30 days of service termination.
-However, verify this in the privacy policy before installation.
+Good companies include data deletion policies in their terms of service.
+GDPR requires them to delete your data within 30 days of service termination.
+But don't assume — read the privacy policy before installing and specifically look for what happens to your data if they shut down.

 Are open-source AI keyboards safer than proprietary ones?